 SHAPING AND BAKING THE BREAKFAST COOKIES

-Banana, Maple Syrup and Nut Butter act as a binding agent in these cookies.
-After the Cookies dough is made, if it is holding together and is sticky that means the dough is of the right consistency.
+Banana, Maple Syrup, and Nut Butter act as binding agents in these cookies.
+After the Cookie dough is made, if it is holding together and is sticky that means the dough is of the right consistency.
 There is no fear of the cookie falling apart once baked.

 Shaping these Healthy Breakfast cookies is not that difficult.
 Like shaping any other cookie, use a small ice cream scoop to make even portions.
 Drop it on a cookie tray.
 Then using a slightly wet hand press the cookies to the desired thickness.

-These Cookies doesn’t spread at all after cooking, unlike regular cookies.
+These cookies don’t spread at all after cooking, unlike regular cookies.
 So you need to press it to the desired thickness before baking.

 Absolutely!
 You can freeze them after they are baked.
 Make sure to separate the cookies with a small piece of parchment paper while stacking, else it might stick together.

-If you want to freeze them unbaked, then line the cookie tray, shape the cookies and place in the freezer.
-Once they are hard, stack them and keep in freezer safe Ziplock bags.
+If you want to freeze them unbaked, then line the cookie tray, shape the cookies, and place them in the freezer.
+Once they are hard, stack them and keep them in freezer-safe Ziplock bags.